2022 Equatorial Guinean general election: Results

 The official government website announced on 21 November 2022 that after a preliminary count, the PDGE had won over 99.7% of the votes so far counted.
-It was therefore suspected by many news agencies and journalists that this election would be a landslide "victory" for incumbent Obiang, just as every presidential election in Equatorial Guinea since their post-coup reintroduction in 1989 as the elections were considered a sham.
-The United States condemned the elections, labelling them a sham.
+It was therefore suspected by many news agencies and journalists that this election would be a landslide "victory" for incumbent Obiang, just as every presidential election in Equatorial Guinea since their post-coup reintroduction in 1989.
+The United States said that it had "serious doubts about the credibility of the announced results" of the election.

 President

 The government announced on 26 November 2022 that Obiang had won the election by an overwhelming margin, as expected.
 It stated that provisional results showed him with 97% of the vote on a turnout of 98%.
+The official numbers included a few mistakes including the total electorate or the number of valid votes.

 Chamber of Deputies

 The PDGE won all seats in parliament and in all municipal assemblies according to official results as well.